kubernetes/website/content/en/docs/contribute/start.md

 ## Write a blog post

 Anyone can write a blog post and submit it for review.
-Blog posts should not be commercial in nature and should consiste of content that will apply broadly to the Kubernetes community.
+Blog posts should not be commercial in nature and should consist of content that will apply broadly to the Kubernetes community.

 To submit a blog post, you can either submit it using the